rsdoiel/antenna/archives/2025/columns_2025.28.md

 date: 2025-07-15, from: Doc Searls (at Harvard), New Old Blog

+When companies take delivery, the results will be huge.
+The Cluetrain Will Run from Customers to Companies is about making The Cluetrain Manifesto come true 26 years after it was posted.
 Redraw your own conclusions.
 Just one air travel adventure.
 Cable is toast.
 And free TV from an antenna is crumbs.
-Nearly half of all TV watching is to streams.
-And Netflix counts for 42% of the gains.
-“Ginny &#38; Georgia&#34; led the way.
-And how will you dispute it if the AI is wrong?
-Ding your rental car [&#8230;]
+Nearly half of all TV watching [&#8230;]

 <br>